Lew Hoad: Professional career: 1957–1973

 After winning the 1957 Wimbledon title, Hoad turned professional by signing a two-year contract with Kramer for a record guarantee of US$125,000, or AUS£55,500, which included a US$25,000 bonus for winning the 1957 Wimbledon singles title.
 This was the highest guarantee that would be given to an amateur turning pro, with Laver receiving the second highest.
 Hoad's business relationship with Kramer in 1957 and later was congenial and smooth compared to the experiences of Pancho Gonzales.
 Hoad would later claim, "I never had a problem with Jack Kramer."

-On 14 July 1957, Hoad won his debut match as a professional against Frank Sedgman at the Forest Hills Tournament of Champions, broadcast live nationally on the CBS television network.
+On 14 July 1957, Hoad won his debut match as a professional against Frank Sedgman at the Forest Hills Tournament of Champions, broadcast live nationally on the CBS network.
 He won his next match, against Pancho Segura, but lost the last three to finish joint third in the round robin event behind Gonzales and Sedgman.
 After Forest Hills, Hoad commented on the difference between amateur and professional tennis: "It's an entirely different league.
 These pros make mistakes but they don't make them on vital points.
 That's the difference.".
-At the following Masters round robin tournament played on cement courts at the Los Angeles Tennis Club he lost all six of his matches to finish in last place, commenting "I don't like cement courts...".
+At the following L.A.
+Masters round robin tournament played on cement courts at the Los Angeles Tennis Club he lost all six of his matches to finish in last place, commenting "I don't like cement courts...".
 After these defeats Kramer commented that Hoad would have to change his playing style: "His second serve is too shallow.
 His opponents massacre it.
 He must shorten his backhand or play deeper in his returning service."
-Kramer stated that there was a psychological factor connected with Hoad's defeats “as he never has done well on these courts in Los Angeles and thinks they are his jinx.
-But, wait until he gets going in the indoor circuit, and then you’ll see an entirely different player, both mentally and physically.”
+Kramer stated that there was a psychological factor connected with Hoad's defeats "as he never has done well on these courts in Los Angeles and thinks they are his jinx."

-In September Hoad embarked on a four-month 4-man tour of Europe, Africa, the Middle East, Asia, and Australia together with Kramer (Sedgman replaced Kramer in Australia), Rosewall, and Segura.
-Kramer and Hoad were interviewed live on BBC television.
-Kramer gave his estimation of Hoad's game: "I feel that he's potentially the best player that tennis might ever have."
-Kramer cited Hoad's recent marathon win over Rosewall at The Hague on red clay as evidence of improvement in his play.
-At the Wembley Indoor Pro Championships in late September, Kramer eliminated Hoad, defeating him in straight sets, and Kramer also defeated Gonzales for third place.
-The two players would be Kramer's headliners in the upcoming world pro tennis championship tour.
-In the 4-man tour of 1957, Hoad finished with slight edges over the other players, 16–15 over Rosewall, 16–14 over Kramer, 13–9 over Segura, 4–2 over Sedgman.
+In September Hoad embarked on a four-month four-man tour of Europe, Africa, the Middle East, Asia, and Australia together with Kramer (replaced by Sedgman in Australia), Rosewall, and Segura.
+In a Kramer and Hoad interview on BBC television Kramer cited Hoad's recent marathon win over Rosewall at The Hague on red clay as evidence of improvement in his play.
+At the Wembley Indoor Pro Championships in late September, Kramer eliminated Hoad in straight sets.
+In the four-man tour Hoad finished with slight edges over Rosewall (16–15), Kramer (16–14), Segura (13–9) and Sedgman (4–2).
 Hoad was ranked combined world No. 3 behind Gonzales and Sedgman and ahead of Rosewall and Segura for 1957 by Quist.